Edge (wrestler): 1998–2002

-Following their victory at WrestleMania 2000, Edge & Christian began redefining themselves as a villainous duo of comedic, arrogant, surfer-styled teen idols.
-The two wrestlers no longer entered the arena through the crowd, instead engaging in various antics such as mocking their opponents and the city they were in.
-They used unique phrases like "reek of awesomeness" and wore outrageous costumes.
-One of their trademark moves was the "five-second pose" where they would strike odd poses in the ring for fans to take photos, often ridiculing their opponents or aspects of the local pride to rile up the crowd.
-This included mocking Elvis Presley in Memphis or imitating Bill Buckner's 1986 World Series error at the King of the Ring event in Boston.
+Following their victory at WrestleMania 2000, Edge and Christian reinvented themselves as a villainous duo characterized by comedic arrogance and surfer-styled teen idol personas.
+They abandoned their crowd entrances in favor of in-ring antics, frequently mocking their opponents and the host city.
+The pair popularized catchphrases such as "reek of awesomeness" and deliberately wore outrageous costumes.
+One of their signature routines was the "five-second pose", in which they struck exaggerated poses in the ring for fans to photograph, often using the moment to ridicule their opponents or local icons to provoke the audience.
+Notable examples included mocking Elvis Presley in Memphis, Tennessee, a Kentucky "Jug Band", and imitating Bill Buckner's 1986 World Series error at the 2000 King of the Ring event in Boston, Massachusetts.

+2002–2011

-Upon being drafted to SmackDown! in 2002, Edge evolved as a determined singles competitor who claimed that the "future is now".
-During this period, Edge would have seen significant popularity and stronger rivalries.
-Once Edge returned and turned heel in 2004, he would become cocky and brash, while also becoming more vicious and destructive than ever before in his pursuit for the World Heavyweight Championship.
+Upon being drafted to SmackDown! in 2002, Edge evolved as a determined singles competitor, in which he would have seen significant popularity and stronger rivalries.
+Once Edge returned and turned heel in 2004, he adopted a cocky and brash persona, becoming more ruthless and aggressive than ever in his pursuit of the World Heavyweight Championship.

-After his affair with Lita was brought to television as an on-screen relationship in 2005, Edge began to adopt the persona of a villain who reveled in controversy, nicknamed "The Rated-R Superstar."
-This moniker was solidified when Edge and Lita performed a "live sex celebration" segment after he won his first WWE Championship in early 2006.
-He is also nicknamed "The Master Manipulator" and "The Ultimate Opportunist" due to how he used the Money in the Bank briefcase along with other underhanded opportunities to win numerous World Titles.
-When asked about the persona, Copleand stated that the "Rated-R Superstar" persona of Edge was similar to that of a rockstar, "kind of like an 'Appetite for Destruction' era Guns N' Roses, or 'Too Fast for Love' era Mötley Crüe; like this sleazy, slimy, pretty horrible person that you could picture crawling under the gutter to try and steal your girlfriend.
+After his affair with Lita was brought to television as an on-screen relationship in 2005, Edge began to adopt the persona of a villain who reveled in controversy, nicknamed "The Rated-R Superstar".
+This moniker was solidified when Edge and Lita performed a "live sex celebration" segment after he won his first WWE Championship in 2006.
+He has also been nicknamed "The Master Manipulator" and "The Ultimate Opportunist" due to how he used the Money in the Bank briefcase, along with other underhanded opportunities, to win numerous world championships.
+When asked about the persona, Copeland described Edge's "Rated-R Superstar" character as akin to a sleazy rockstar, comparing it to an "'Appetite for Destruction'-era Guns N' Roses, or 'Too Fast for Love'-era Mötley Crüe; like this sleazy, slimy, pretty horrible person that you could picture crawling under the gutter to try and steal your girlfriend.
 He was that guy, and that, I always said, when I walked through the curtain, that's when I became 'Edge'.
 And as soon as I walked back through that curtain, I'm going to grab a coffee and I'm right back to being Adam."
 In 2012, WWE voted him as both the third-best World Heavyweight Champion and 20th-best wrestling villain in WWE history.

-His entrance theme, "Metalingus" by Alter Bridge, was selected as the greatest in WWE history by the company in a 2013 list.
+2020–present

+Since 2020, Edge's wrestling persona has been defined by his return from retirement and his portrayal as a determined veteran, which WWE and AEW incorporated into his storylines.
+During his heel persona with The Judgment Day in 2022, Edge drew on dark themes of judgment, retribution, and moral superiority, portraying as someone who believed he was enacting justice against WWE's "weakness" or "frauds".